octobercms/docs/plugin-updates.md

 The **version.yaml** file, called the *Plugin Version File*, contains the version comments and refers to database scripts in the correct order.
 Please read the [Database structure](../database/structure) article for information about the migration files.
 This file is required if you're going to submit the plugin to the [Marketplace](http://octobercms.com/help/site/marketplace).
 Here is an example of a plugin version file:

-    1.0.1: First version
+    v1.0.1: First version
-    1.0.2: Second version
+    v1.0.2: Second version
-    1.0.3:
-        - Third version
-    1.1.0: "!!!
-Important update"
-    1.1.1:
+    v1.0.3:
         - Update with a migration and seed
         - create_tables.php
         - seed_the_database.php
+    v2.0.0: Important update
+    v2.0.1: Latest version

 > **Note**: The `version.yaml` file should always use the first line for a text update that describes the changes and the remaining lines for update scripts.
 For more verbose updates, consider using a dedicated changelog file.

 As you can see above, there should be a key that represents the version number followed by the update message, which is either a string or an array containing update messages.
 For updates that refer to migration or seeding files, lines that are script file names can be placed in any position.
-An example of a comment with no associated update files:
+An example of a comment with no associated update files.

-    1.0.1: A single comment that uses no update scripts.
+    v1.0.1: A single comment that uses no update scripts.

 <a name="important-updates"></a>
 ### Important Updates

 Sometimes a plugin needs to introduce features that will break websites already using the plugin.
-If an update comment in the **version.yaml** file begins with three exclamation marks (`!!!`) then it will be considered *Important* and will require the user to confirm before updating.
+To prevent the changes from being deployed automatically, you should increase the **major** segment of the version string (`major.minor.patch`).
 An example of an important update comment is below.

-    1.1.0: "!!!
-This is an important update that contains breaking changes."
+    v2.1.0: This is an important update from v1 that contains breaking changes.

-When the system detects an important update it will require confirmation to proceed.

-> **Important**: For important updates, the update message must be wrapped in quotes.
+When tagging the new version `v2` from a version `v1` then the changes are not deployed as part of a regular update.
+The user must install the plugin again to receive the latest version via Composer.

 <a name="migration-seed-files"></a>
 ### Migration and Seed Files

 As previously described, updates also define when [migration and seed files](../database/structure) should be applied.
 An update line with a comment and updates:

-    1.1.1:
+    v1.1.1:
         - This update will execute the two scripts below.
         - some_upgrade_file.php
         - some_seeding_file.php